denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

   required: false
 ```

 Next, I added the input variables to the `.env` section in the `provision host` step.
-This ensures that the variable values can be accessed by referencing the input section at the top, like this:
+This ensures that the variable values can be accessed by referencing the input section at the top, as show below:

 ```
   env: